Verse 1: “Dass Putt Tera Head Down Kaston

 Ask these self-proclaimed experts one thing,

-• Meaning: This verse acknowledges the resilience of the inspanidual despite facing challenges.
+Our path, too, has a bit of rebellion.” - Meaning: This verse acknowledges the resilience of the inspanidual despite facing challenges.
 It emphasizes that even in difficult times, they remain strong and dignified.
 Additionally, it asserts that their path, like others, involves a degree of defiance against societal norms.

 Verse 15: “Oh Gandiyan Siyasatan Nu Dilon Kadh Do